-This study will last for two separate nights (about 5 to 8 hours each night, depending on how quickly your child falls asleep).
-Each child will experience four separate types of alarms; two each evening.
-We will compare the ability of each type of alarm to awaken children.
-We will also test children’s ability to do a pretend escape task after awakening from each type of alarm.
+This study will last for two separate nights (about 5 to 8 hours each night, depending on how quickly the participant falls asleep).
+Each participant will experience four separate types of alarms; two each evening.
+We will compare the ability of each type of alarm to awaken the participant.
+We will also test the participant’s ability to do a pretend escape task after awakening from each type of alarm.

-Participants must be 5-12 years of age and not taking medications on the day of the study that may affect their sleep or awakening patterns, such as some behavior (ADHD) medications and sleep aids.
+Participants must be children 5-12 years of age or older adults 60-84 years of age and not taking medications on the day of the study that may affect their sleep or awakening patterns, such as some behavior (ADHD) medications and sleep aids.

-If your family is interested in participating in our study, please contact Robyn Kunsman via email at Robyn.Kunsman@NationwideChildrens.org (preferred) or by phone at (614) 355-2772.
+If you are interested in participating in this study, please contact Scott Corney at Scott.Corney@nationwidechildrens.org or by phone at 614-355-5871.

 Thank you for your interest in learning more about our smoke alarm study.
 We at Nationwide Children’s Hospital are excited about the work being done on making a safer tomorrow through research.
 This video will give you a brief introduction to the study and how you can help by participating.

-In this video, we’ll take you through more of the details of what the study will be like for your child, when to arrive, and what to prepare for.
+In this video, we’ll take you through more of the details of what the study will be like for you or your child, when to arrive, and what to prepare for.

 A description for the kids of what it’s going to be like to have their brain waves monitored by the EEG.